 From my years of working in China/Taiwan, I have come to comprehend her popularity and position in peoples life.
 Her success wasn’t limited to China either, she became grand in Japan singing in Japanese.
 She was also a superstar in countries like Thailand and Indonesia.

-My local guides in Taiwan used to say that Taiwan would smuggle tapes of recordings with Theresa Deng to the mainland as a kind of propaganda for a more free and fair life.
-In China I often heard the expression saying something about her popularity:
+Another story comes from my local guides in Taiwan.They used to say that Taiwan would smuggle tapes of recordings with Theresa Deng to the mainland as a kind of propaganda for a more free and fair life.
+As a matter of fact, in China I often heard the expression below saying something about her popularity:

 Deng Xiapoing rules in the day and Theresa Deng rules in the night.邓小平执政于白天，邓丽君掌权于夜晚。

 When she passed away she even earned state honours for her funeral in Taiwan.
-Normally reserved for presidents and high statesmen.
+State honors would normally be reserved for presidents and high statesmen.

 I have been on so many tours in Taiwan where the selected music in the bus during long drives would be Theresa Deng, and I had local guides in both China and Taiwan wanting to sing a farewell song for clients, often their version of The Moon represents my heart.
 It has been called one of the most beloved Chinese love songs of all time.

-It is hard to say if the Theresa Teng theme will return, but before all the Chinese tourism closed down you could see the sign at other places in Chiang Mai like in Mae Hia about a Theresa Deng experience.
+It is hard to say if the Theresa Teng theme will return.
+But before all the Chinese tourism closed down you could see the sign at other places in Chiang Mai.
+The signpost in Mae Hia about a Theresa Deng experience is still there.

-The Tian Mi Mi mega-hit is as some commentary concluded on YouTube a song with a rhythm that transcends all cultures in Asia.
-This song was translated into many languages including Thai.
+Anyhow, the Tian Mi Mi mega-hit is as some commentary concluded on YouTube a song with a rhythm that transcends all cultures in Asia.
+This song was translated into many languages including Thai language.
 Therese Deng referred to as Asia’s Eternal Queen of pop, extremely popular in the 1970 and 1980s.

 She was 42 years old when she passed away on her vacation in Chiang Mai on May the 8th 1995.